 The Welsh Government has announced that it will be launching a Clean Air Plan for Wales (the Welsh Plan).
+A consultation on the plan is due in 2019.
 During the announcement, Minister for the Environment, Hannah Blythyn said:

 Poor air quality is often considered to be just an environmental issue but it also has a significant impact on our natural resources and economy.
 We must tackle poor air quality from all possible angles.